RegioHelden/docker-postgis/README.md

 # Limitations

-Currentl, only the non-alpine versions are built.
+Currently, only the non-alpine versions are built.